Explore the Agenda

 8:20 am Chair’s Opening Remarks

-Ensuring MRD Clears Regulatory, Data & Adoption Hurdles to Become a Widely Accepted Surrogate Endpoint in Clinical Trials
+Ensuring Liquid Biopsies Clears Regulatory, Data & Adoption Hurdles to Become a Widely Accepted Tool in Clinical Trials

 9:30 am Panel Discussion: Accelerating the Use of MRD as a Surrogate Endpoint Across Indications